Environmental Engineering Accreditation

 • Be ascending into leadership roles while utilizing their communication skills, accumulated education and experience on multidisciplinary teams to solve complex societal issues.

-Students will have an ability to communicate effectively with a range of audiences.
+• communicate effectively with a range of audiences.
+(C)

-Students will have an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
+• recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
+(CT)

-Students will have an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
+• develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
+(QR)

 Degrees and enrollment